Storyflow

 By Justkay, Documentary Filmmaker and Founder of Storyflow

-Published June 16, 2026 · Updated June 16, 2026 · 14 min read · Visual Thinking
+Published June 16, 2026 · Updated July 6, 2026 · 16 min read · Visual Thinking

 Table of Contents

-To make an interior design mood board, define the brief in one line, gather references for color, material, furniture, and atmosphere, build a 4 to 6 color palette, add real materials and textures, place the hero furniture, arrange the board by decision rather than prettiness, and write a short rationale connecting each choice to the brief.
-The board is finished when it can win the client and guide the sourcing, not just when it looks pretty.
-A mood board is a decision, not a collage.
+Define the brief in one line, gather references for color, material, furniture, and atmosphere, build a 4 to 6 color palette, add real materials, place the hero furniture, arrange by decision, and write a short rationale tied to the brief.
+For a single room the board takes about 90 minutes.

 The principle that makes a board work: a mood board is a decision, not a collage.
 A beautiful grid of references that does not commit to a direction will not survive the first client question.
-The goal is not to show everything you like; it is to show the one direction this room is going and why.
+The goal is not to show everything you like.
+It is to show the one direction this room is going and why.
 A good interior mood board makes the next decision obvious.

 What is an interior design mood board?
 An interior design mood board is a curated visual collection of color palettes, materials, finishes, furniture, and atmosphere references that communicates the design direction of a space before any sourcing or construction begins.
 Design platforms like Programa and DesignFiles describe it as the clearest way to align a client early and cut revision rounds later.